marzban-dev/image-compressor-desktop/README.md

 In the easiest possible way, you just need to give the program a folder containing your photos, and by pressing a button, all the steps will be done automatically, and at the end, you will receive an output containing reduced size images.

 ### 🔵 Technologies
-This program uses [Electron.js](https://www.electronjs.org/] technology), which is a JavaScript framework for creating desktop programs. 💻
+This program uses [Electron.js](https://www.electronjs.org/) technology, which is a JavaScript framework for creating desktop programs. 💻

 And besides, [React.js](https://react.dev/) library and several other tools have been used